afeld/computing-in-context/notebooks.md

 1. Open the page for the Homework/Lecture on this site.
    - For example: [Lab 9](lab_9.ipynb)
 1. Hover over the download icon (⬇️) in the toolbar at the top.
+1. Click `.ipynb`.
-   - Feel free to move it to whatever folder you like.
+1. Feel free to move the file wherever you like.
-1. You may then see the [notebook JSON](https://nbformat.readthedocs.io/en/latest/format_description.html) - go to:
-   1. `File` menu
-   1. `Save Page As...`
 1. Open the notebook in VSCode.

 That is now your own copy; you can execute/add cells as you like, including adding your own notes in [Markdown cells](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Working%20With%20Markdown%20Cells.html).
 For Labs, the intention is for you to turn in the template via Gradescope, filled in with your code.